 What are the advantages of molecular imaging for people with prostate cancer?

-Medicare and most insurance companies will cover the cost of most PET scans and PSMA studies.
+Medicare and most private insurance companies will cover the cost of most PET scans.
 Check with your insurance company for specific information on your plan.

 What is the future of molecular imaging and prostate cancer?